wangchong-fly123/Platform/README.md

  About messgae

- when you download the message folder。
+ when you download the message folder

  1.unzip aliyun.zip at the current path

  2.to the settings folder, and run the ./copy_conf.sh